Economic Indicators that Affect the Stock Market

 Gross Domestic Product (GDP)

-It measures the total value of goods and services produced over a specific time period.
-A growing GDP indicates a healthy economy, which generally boosts investor confidence and stock prices.
-Conversely, a shrinking GDP can lead to a decline in stock prices.
+It measures the sum total of goods and services manufactured over a particular time frame.
+A rising GDP suggests a healthy economy, which usually raises investors’ confidence and stock prices.
+However, a declining GDP tends to bring down stock prices.

 Unemployment Rate

-The percentage of the labor force that is unemployed and actively seeking employment.
-High unemployment rates can signal economic trouble and negatively affect stock prices, while low unemployment rates often indicate a strong economy, which can boost stock prices.
+The percentage of the labor force that is unemployed and is willing to work.
+Even though high unemployment can signify economic distress and adversely affect stock prices, low rates of unemployment, in contrast, refer to healthy economies that increase stock prices.

 Inflation Rate